-Commissions paid to brokers for portfolio transactions for the six-month periods ended June 30, 2022 and 2021 are disclosed in the statements of comprehensive income (loss).
+Commissions paid to brokers for portfolio transactions for the six-month periods ended June 30, 2023 and 2022 is disclosed in the statements of comprehensive income (loss).

-There were no soft dollar commissions paid during the six-month period ended June 30, 2022 and 2021.
+There were no soft dollar commissions paid during the six-month periods ended June 30, 2023 and 2022.